Springdale man sentenced for role in Elm Springs wind farm fraud

 Davis and Ridings were charged with nine counts of wire fraud, aiding and abetting wire fraud, money laundering, and aiding and abetting money laundering.
 Both men were found guilty on all counts Sept.
 3. They await sentencing.

-Both Ridings and Davis, Dragonfly's CEO, were found guilty of conspiring to commit wire fraud.
-Both were also found guilty of four counts of wire fraud and aiding and abetting wire fraud.
+Ridings and Davis, Dragonfly's CEO, were found guilty of conspiring to commit wire fraud.
+Both also were found guilty of four counts of wire fraud and aiding and abetting wire fraud.

 Fell, Davis' brother-in-law, said he was given more than $100,000 of investors' money by Davis and Ridings.